-Being able to infer 3D structures from 2D images with geometric principles, vanishing points have been a wellrecognized concept in 3D vision research.
-It has been widely used in autonomous driving, SLAM, and AR/VR for applications including road direction estimation, camera calibration, and camera pose estimation.
-Existing vanishing point detection methods often need to trade off between robustness, precision, and inference speed.
+Being able to infer 3D structures from 2D images with geometric principles, vanishing points have been a wellrecognized concept in the 3D vision for a long time.
+It has been widely used in autonomous driving, SLAM, and AR/VR for applications such as road direction estimation, camera calibration, and camera pose estimation.
+Existing vanishing point detection methods often need to trade off among robustness, precision, and inference speed.
 In this paper, we introduce VaPiD, a novel neural network-based rapid Vanishing Point Detector that achieves unprecedented efficiency with learned vanishing point optimizers.
 The core of our method contains two components: a vanishing point proposal network that gives a set of vanishing point proposals as coarse estimations; and a neural vanishing point optimizer that iteratively optimizes the positions of the vanishing point proposals to achieve high-precision levels.
-Extensive experiments on both synthetic and real-world datasets show that our method provides competitive, if not better, performance as compared to the previous state-of-the-art vanishing point detection approaches, while being significantly faster.
+Extensive experiments on both synthetic and real-world datasets show that our method provides competitive, if not better, performance as compared to the previous state-of-the-art vanishing point detection approaches while being significantly faster.